Beyond the Reported Cutoff: Where Large Language Models Fall Short on Financial Knowledge: Temporal Finance Knowledge Gaps in LLMs

 \paragraph{Metrics for Temporal Analysis.} We use a ternary outcome variable $Y_{i,t}$ for firm $i$ and year $t$ based on the model's answer to evaluate the model performance.
 The variable $Y_{i,t}$ takes the value of 2 if an absolute \% difference of the numerical answer of revenue is less than 10\% away from the ground truth as \textbf{a success}, 1 if an absolute \% difference of the answer is greater than 10\% as \textbf{a factual hallucination}, and 0 if no numeric answer is provided.
 In Appendix \ref{ap:robustness_error_threshold}, we show that our results are consistent even if this error threshold is varied.

 We analyze the temporal trend over the years by calculating the success rate and hallucination rate.
 For each given year, the success rate is a ratio of the number of successful responses to the total number of data points, while the hallucination rate is a ratio of the number of hallucinatory responses to the number of data points where the model fails.
+For clarity, we define both success rate and hallucination rate in Equation~\ref{eq:rate_calc} below.

 \paragraph{Results.} In Figure \ref{fig:temporal_analysis} (left), we present the temporal success rate trends of four models.
 This result underscores our claim that LLMs demonstrate a heightened proficiency in answering questions from more recent years as opposed to earlier ones.
 It's pertinent to highlight the dotted line at the year 1995, signifying the inception of the SEC's EDGAR filing system.
 After this date, detailed financial information from US public companies became publicly accessible online, thus augmenting the datasets available for model training.
 Intriguingly, there is a noticeable dip in the performance of all models in the years 2021 and 2022 when compared against their performance in 2018 to 2020.
 Similar results for \monospace{GPT-4.5}, \monospace{DeepSeek-V3}, and \monospace{Gemini 1.5 Pro} on RPD$_{200perYear}$ sample are presented in Figure \ref{fig:temporal_analysis_small} of Appendix \ref{ap:small_additional_models_temporal}.
 Investigating the underlying reason behind this deviation promises to be a compelling avenue for further research.